Scott Edwards (cricketer): International career

 In June 2018, he was named in the Netherlands' Twenty20 International (T20I) squad for the 2018 Netherlands Tri-Nation Series.
-He made his T20I debut for the Netherlands against Ireland on 12 June 2018.
+He made his T20I debut for against Ireland on 12 June 2018.

 In July 2018, he was named in the Netherlands' One Day International (ODI) squad, for their series against Nepal.
-He made his ODI debut for the Netherlands against Nepal on 1 August 2018.
+He made his ODI debut against Nepal on 1 August 2018.

 In July 2019, taking part in the 2019 European Cricket League, Edwards achieved the world record for the fastest T10 century and the highest individual T10 score, with 137 not out off 39 balls.
-In September 2019, he was named in the Dutch squad for the 2019 ICC T20 World Cup Qualifier tournament in the United Arab Emirates.
-Ahead of the tournament, the International Cricket Council (ICC) named him as the player to watch in the Dutch squad.
+He was in the Dutch squad for the 2019 ICC T20 World Cup Qualifier tournament in the United Arab Emirates.
+Ahead of that tournament, the International Cricket Council (ICC) named him as the player to watch in the Dutch squad.
 In April 2020, he was one of seventeen Dutch-based cricketers to be named in the team's senior squad.
 The following month, Edwards was named as the captain of the Netherlands A team ahead of their matches against the Ireland Wolves.
 In September 2021, Edwards was named in the Dutch squad for the 2021 ICC Men's T20 World Cup.

 In June 2022, Edwards scored three consecutive ODI half centuries against England at VRA Ground, Amsterdam.